 What Constitutes Excessive Force by Oregon Police?

 Reliable and fair policing is an essential part of a functioning society.
 While many officers work hard to protect the community, some abuse their power and authority.
-Unfortunately, excessive force remains a serious problem.
-Notably, Oregon Live reports that a jury awarded a police brutality victim $562,000 in 2019—the largest excessive force verdict in the history of the City of Portland.
+Unfortunately, the use of excessive force remains a serious problem.

 Police brutality is a civil rights violation.
 If you or your loved one was harmed by excessive force, your rights have been violated.
 Police departments can be held liable for misconduct.
 That being said, defining and proving excessive force can be challenging.
 Below, you will find an overview of the most important things to know about bringing an excessive force claim against Oregon police.

 A police officer’s job is to protect and serve.
-The law allows officers to use force against civilians when it is necessary to make an arrest, protect their own safety, or protect public safety more broadly.
+The law allows officers to use force, including the use of deadly force, against civilians when it is necessary to make an arrest, protect their own safety, or protect public safety more broadly.

 Civil Rights Law and Police Misconduct in Oregon